rhizome-asso/UDP-server/README.md

 ## Data processing

 When the message buffer is read from the socket, the first 4 bytes are unpacked, then the type field is checked and the appropriate processing method is called.
-The number of light sensors is decoded and the corresponding bytes are unpacked.
-The next 9 bytes are unpacked into the respective fields and Python types.
+The next 10 bytes are unpacked into the respective fields and Python types.
+Then the decoded number of light sensors is unpacked.
 Then the character string representing the name is read up to the advertised name length.
 The message receipt time is recorded.

 Finally, the collected data is written in CSV string format into a file with name being the client name.
 If the file does not exist yet, it is created and the CSV header row is first written.
 Each received and decoded message is appended as an additional CSV row into the file.